geopm/geopm/service/docs/source/devel.rst

 artifacts, and create the two ``configure`` scripts using the autotools package.

-Running the configure scripts generate a number of output files, including the ``Makefile`` that is used for the rest of the build steps.
+Running the configure scripts generates a number of output files, including the ``Makefile`` that is used for the rest of the build steps.
 The ``configure`` scripts accept a large number of command line options, and environment variables that affect the behavior.
-Each of configure script will provide user documentation through the ``./configure --help`` command.
+Each configure script will provide user documentation through the ``./configure --help`` command.
 Some important options and environment variables are listed below.